Koverse/documentation/docs/source/installguide.rst

 Step-by-Step Installation Instructions
 --------------------------------------

-Before starting this install process, you should have downloaded the 3 required Koverse RPMs listed below.
+Before starting this install process, you should have downloaded the 2 required Koverse RPMs listed below.
 If you do not know where to get the RPMs from, please contact Koverse Support at support@koverse.com.

 #. koverse-server-<VERSION>.rpm
 #. koverse-webapp-<VERSION>.rpm
-#. jboss-rpm-7.1.1-<BUILD VERSION>.rpm

-While separate components, typical installs will install both the Koverse Server and Koverse Web App/JBoss on the same server.
+While separate components, typical installs will install both the Koverse Server and Koverse Web App on the same server.
 The directions below assume commands are being executed on this single server.

 Users
 ^^^^^